 Dan Atkinson - Camp Founder & Director

-A native of San Diego, Daniel Atkinson joined UC San Diego Extension in September 2001 as Director of the Department of Arts, Humanities and Languages.
-Atkinson directs a staff of 12 and is responsible for a budget of $2.4 million annually.
+A native of San Diego, Daniel Atkinson joined UC San Diego Extension in September 2001 as Director of the Department of Arts, Humanities, Languages and Digital Arts.
+Atkinson directs a staff of 13 and is responsible for a budget of $3 million annually.
 The department sponsors approximately 150 courses per academic quarter in subjects ranging from Studio Art to Creative Writing to eight different foreign languages.
-He also founded and directs the annual UC San Diego Jazz Camp and the UC San Diego Revelle Forum authors lecture series.
+He also founded and directs the annual UC San Diego Jazz Camp and the UC San Diego Helen Edison lecture series.

-The UC San Diego Jazz Camp completed its seventh edition in June 2009.
-The camp’s unique curriculum introduces students to jazz styles ranging from bebop to open improvisation.
-While predominantly from the Southern California area, camp enrollees have come from as far away as Korea, Japan, Canada, Mexico, Maine, Minnesota, and Wisconsin.
-Camp “alumni” have gone on to study at schools including Peabody, Eastman, Berklee, Columbia, Princeton, USC, and CalArts.
+The UC San Diego Jazz Camp’s unique curriculum introduces students to jazz styles ranging from bebop to open improvisation.
+While students are predominantly from the Southern California area, camp enrollees have come from as far away as Korea, Japan, Switzerland, Canada, Mexico, Maine, New York, and Wisconsin.
+Camp “alumni” have gone on to study at schools including Peabody, Eastman, Berklee, Harvard, Columbia, Princeton, USC, and CalArts.

 Atkinson began his career as an arts administrator in the mid-1980s as Project Director for the Center for World Music in San Diego, organizing and presenting a series of free summer concerts of world music and dance in Balboa Park.
 After completing his graduate work at Stanford, Atkinson worked in San Francisco as Development Director of American Inroads, at that time the Bay Area’s largest presenter of “New Performance”: contemporary dance, theater, new music, and performance art.

 In addition to live concert presentations, Atkinson has been active in producing music for radio and television and on CD.
-He produced the 2008 album, “Standards” (Alan Pasqua, Dave Carpenter, Peter Erskine), which received a Grammy nomination in 2008.
-Atkinson is a Voting Member of the National Academy of Recording Arts and Sciences (Grammy Awards) and a Fellow of the Royal Society of the Arts (United Kingdom).
-He is also President & CEO of KMF Audio, Inc., a music recording technology start-up company.
+He has produced eight albums including “Standards” (Alan Pasqua, Dave Carpenter, Peter Erskine), which received a Grammy nomination in 2008.
+He was Associate Producer of fifteen jazz programs for the PBS television series, Club Date.
+Atkinson is a Voting Member of the National Academy of Recording Arts and Sciences (Grammy Awards) and a Fellow of the Royal Society of Arts (United Kingdom).
+He was formerly President & CEO of KMF Audio, Inc., a music recording technology start-up company.

 Since September 1998, Atkinson has been a member of the Board of Directors of the Western Jazz Presenters Network, a professional association of more than 40 non-profit jazz presenters in the Western States and Western Canada.
-As Board Treasurer, he serves alongside the directors of the Monterey, San Francisco, Seattle, and Santa Fe jazz festivals.
+As Board Treasurer, he serves alongside the directors of the Monterey, San Francisco, Seattle, and New Mexico jazz festivals.